zhangjinshui-nerveee/productivity/windows.md

 - [x] git
 - [x] github-cli
 - [x] Python.
 Just download from official website
+- [x] Unable to modify powershell options:
+    > Copy the shortcut of powershell to another location, e.g. desktop, open it and modify its option.
+Move it back.

 ## LabVIEW
 > For product 9627, necessary: